Outdoor Friendsgiving Table Decorating Ideas

 Special Friendsgiving Gatherings

 I hope you enjoyed this sweet Friendsgiving table.
-Creating this picnic space last spring was so fun, and putting it to use this fall with special friends was even better.
+Creating this picnic space last spring was so fun, and putting it to use for special occasions with friends this fall was even better.

 OUR FAVORITE YARD GAMES: